THIS ARTICLE IS MORE THAN FIVE YEARS OLD

 Studies in animal models over the past few years show wide-ranging sex differences in gene expression in the brain that were previously unappreciated8.This provides insight into how the developing brain and disease susceptibility may interact to lead to sex differences in the presentation of autism9.

-Multiple studies find that relatives of females with autism are at increased risk for autism compared with relatives of males with the disorder.
-This suggests that females who have autism may carry a higher load of genetic risk factors, but that certain biological aspects of ‘femaleness’ protect against such variants.
+Multiple studies find that relatives of females with autism are at increased risk for autism compared with relatives of males with the disorder10, 11.
+This suggests that females who have autism may carry a higher load of genetic risk factors, but that certain biological aspects of ‘femaleness’ protect against such variants10, 11.

 Although the nature of such protective mechanisms is unclear, both genetic and hormonal processes are likely to play a role.
 Numerous studies have found autism-linked heritable or spontaneous (de novo) mutations on the X chromosome12, 13.
 The absence of a second X chromosome in males could render them more susceptible to the effects of such mutations, whereas females, who have two X chromosomes, would be protected.